-CGST (Central Goods and Service Tax) act has been authorized to make an arrangement for levy and collection of tax on intra-state supply of goods or/and services by the Central Government and the issues associated therewith or accidental thereto.
+The abbreviation “CGST” refers to Central Goods and Services Tax.
+Under Goods and Services Tax (GST), the CGST (Central Goods and Service Tax) Act, 2017 has been authorized to arrange for levy and collection of tax on supply of goods and/or services in case of intra-state supply by the Central Government and the issues associated therewith or incidental thereto.

-The State Governments imposed taxes on retail deals as VAT, goods entry in the State as entry tax, luxury tax, and so on.
-In like manner, there is a variety of taxes that are being collected on a similar transaction.
-Tax Evasion and cascading effect are some of the major challenges faced under past taxation laws.
+The State Governments imposed a tax on retail sales in the form of Value Added Tax (VAT), on entry of goods in the State as Entry tax, Luxury tax on Luxury Items/Services, and so on.
+In the like manner, there were a variety of taxes that the government levied on similar transactions.
+Excessive tax evasion and cascading effects were the major challenges faced under past taxation systems.

-- To levy a tax on all intra-State supplies of goods or/and services;
+- To levy a tax on all the intra-State supplies of goods and services;

-- To widen the base of the input tax credit by making it accessible in regard of taxes paid on the purchase or supply of goods or/and services utilized or proposed to be utilized in the course or furtherance of business;
+- To widen the base of the Input Tax Credit (ITC) by making it accessible concerning taxes paid on the purchase or supply of goods or/and services utilized or proposed to be used in the business or further development of business;

-- To impose an obligation to collect TCS by the e-com operators, at such rate not surpassing 1% of the net taxable supplies, out of payments made to providers providing goods or services through their portals;
+- To impose an obligation on the e-commerce operators to collect TCS, at such rate not surpassing 1% on the value of net taxable supplies, out of payments made to suppliers who provide goods or services through their portals;

-- To accommodate self-evaluation of the taxes payable by the registered individual;
+- To accommodate self-assessment of the taxes that are payable by the registered individual;

-- To direct audit of registered people so as to confirm compliance with the provision of the Act;
+- To direct audit of registered people to confirm compliance with the provision of the Act;

-- to accommodate recovery of arrears utilizing different modes including sale of goods, movable and immovable property of defaulting taxable individual;
+- To undertake recovery of arrears used in different modes including sale of goods(or service), movable and immovable property of the defaulting taxable individuals;

-- To accommodate the power of assessment, search, seizure, and detention to the tax officers;
+- To introduce the power of assessment, detention, search and seizure to the tax officers;

-- To set up the Goods and Services Tax Appellate Tribunal by the Central Government for hearing interests against the requests passed by the Appellate Authority or the Revisional Authority;
+- To set up the Goods and Services Tax Appellate Tribunal by the Central Government for hearing interests against the requests passed by the Appellate Authority or the Revisionary Authority;

-- To make arrangement for punishments for the contradiction of the provision of the proposed legislation; and
+- To make arrangements for punishments for the contradiction of the provision of the proposed legislation; and

-- To accommodate an anti-profiteering clause so as to guarantee that business passes on the advantage of the reduced tax rate on goods or/and services to the customers.
+- To undertake an anti-profiteering clause to guarantee that business passes on the advantage of the reduced tax rate on goods or/and services to the customers.

 CGST Law Taxonomy